glevv/obscure_stats/CONTRIBUTING.md

 - Every change should be tested; you need to add new tests for the new functionality (`pytest` and `pytest-cov` will help you with this).
 - Every change should be documented; you need to add a docstring (`numpy` style) with reference to a scientific paper (preprints accepted).
-- Every change should be clean; you need to run linters, formatters, type checkers (`ruff` and `mypy` will take care of this).
+- Every change should be clean; you need to run linters, formatters, type checkers (`ruff` and `pyrefly` will take care of this).

 After you have made some changes to the codebase, you should run the following commands:
 ```python